davidkhala/delphi-fabric/README.md

 ## Finished
+- sample for endorsement-policy `2-of`: send proposal with single signature to peers from 2 org
 - kafka on local & swarm
 - use npm:js-yaml to write YAML files instead of jq
 - thirdPartyTag for kafka, zookeeper, couchdb...